-- 5. In consequence of our being made children of God, we are heirs of the kingdom of heaven.
-"If children," (as the Apostle observes,) "then heirs, heirs of God, and joint-heirs with Christ."
-Herein we receive a title to, and an earnest of, "a kingdom which cannot be moved."
-Baptism doth now save us, if we live answerable thereto; if we repent, believe, and obey the gospel: Supposing this, as it admits us into the Church here, so into glory hereafter. - III.
-1. But did our Saviour design this should remain always in his Church?
-This is the Third thing we are to consider.
-And this may be dispatched in a few words, since there can be no reasonable doubt, but it was intended to last as long as the Church into which it is the appointed means of entering.
-In the ordinary way, there is no other means of entering into the Church or into heaven. - 2.
-In all ages, the outward baptism is a means of the inward; as outward circumcision was of the circumcision of the heart.
-Nor would it have availed a Jew to say, "I have the inward circumcision, and therefore do not need the outward too:" That som was to be cut off from his people.
-He had despised, he had broken, God's everlasting covenant, by despising the seal of it.
-(Gen. xvii.
+5. In consequence of our being made children of God we are heirs of the kingdom of heaven, 'If children,' (as the apostle observes) 'tl.en heirs, heirs with God, and joint-heirs with Christ.'
+Herein we receive a title to, and an earnest of, 'a kingdom which cannot be moved.'
+Baptism doth now save us,' if we live answerable thereto, if we repent, believe, and obey the gospel.
+Supposing this, as it admits us into the church here, so into glory hereafter.

+III.
+1. But did our Saviour design this should remain always in his church?
+This is the third thing we are to consider.
+And this may be dispatched in a few words, since there can be no reasonable doubt, but it was intended to last as long as the church into which it is the appointed means of entering.
+In the ordinary way there is no other means of entering into the church or into heaven.

+2. In all ages the outward baptism is a means of the inward; as outward circumcision was, of the circumcision of the heart.
+Nor would it have availed a Jew to say, I have the inward circumcision, and therefore do not need the outward too: that soul was to be cut off from his people.
+He had despised, he had broken God's everlasting covenant, by despising the seal of it, (Gen. xvii.
 14.)
-Now, the seal of circumcision was to last among the Jews as long as the law lasted, to which it obliged them.
-By plain parity of reason, baptism, which came in its room, must last among Christians as long as the gospel covenant into which it admits, and whereunto it obliges, all nations.
+Now the seal of circumcision was to last among the Jews as long as the law lasted, to which it obliged them.
+By plain parity of reason, baptism which came in its room, must last among Christians, as long as the gospel covenant into which it admits, and whereunto it obliges all nations.